-Students are expected to attend classes regularly.
+Students are required to attend at least 75% of class sessions (for example, 11-semester class sessions out of 14).
 Those who find themselves unable to do so should drop the course completely.
+If students miss any class sessions, their grade may be affected.
 Students participating in a course with an intensive cannot pass the course if they miss more than one day of the intensive.